Chopinsky/Encode-App-Demo/README.md

 - The mapping table is by default displayed, but can be turned on/off with the button.
 - Regenerate the encode table will create a new random mapping, and regenerate the output box.
 - Reset will clear the input (as well as the output) box.

+## License

+This application is licensed under MIT license.

+## Author

+Jacob Zuo, all rights reserved.